-Shown below is the calorie and sugar content in popular beers, stout and ciders.
+Shown here is the sugar and calorie content in popular beers, stout and ciders.
 If like me, you like to drink alcohol you’ll be interested to see the results I found.
-This week I’ve detailed beer, stout and cider, next week I’ll be detailing wine, spirits and their mixers and liqueurs.
-So remember to follow me on Facebook if you’d like to find out about these next week and leave a comment below if you’ve a favourite drink you’d like me to look into.
+In my next article I’ll be detailing wine, spirits and their mixers, so remember to follow me on Facebook if you’d like to find out about their calories and sugar.

 Pint = 239kcals & 17g of Carbs